techidaily/site-extra-tips/source/_posts/fitness-beatdowns-20-electrifying-tunes-for-your-exercising-playlist.md

 Who doesn't want a pop song in their gym playlist?
 If you're looking for one, listen to [Kiwi](https://music.youtube.com/watch?v=5tBsgWThDa8)\- a Hardrock song by Harry Styles.
 Although this pop song's lyrics talk about a famous person's challenges, it still makes the best choice when it comes to getting a great workout done.

 Considering Harry Styles's fame across the globe, this song has been viewed 87,197,162 times and gained 2.1M likes.
-Written by Mitch Rowland, Alex Salibian, Tyler Johnson, Harry Styles, and Jeff Bhasker, [Kiwi](https://music.youtube.com/watch?v=5tBsgWThDa8)is sure to boost your mood and up your motivation levels.
+Written by Mitch Rowland, Alex Salibian, Tyler Johnson, Harry Styles, and Jeff Bhasker, [Kiwi](https://music.youtube.com/watch?v=5tBsgWThDa8) is sure to boost your mood and up your motivation levels.

 ### Don't Start Now by Dua Lipa